 - Spray your deciduous fruit trees with a winter clean-up spray, like our Efekto Kumulus WG or Efekto Oleum.
-(Please hyperlink to both product pages) This will ensure any overwintering pests and diseases are removed.
+This will ensure any overwintering pests and diseases are removed.

 In comparison, winter vegetable gardening is not nearly as exciting.
 It’s relatively low-key.
 But one thing you should definitely do is fertilise garden beds to ready them for spring planting.

 Before you put your feet up, remember that August is the best time to harvest certain vegetables:

 Brussel Sprouts, broccoli, cabbages, cauliflower, celery, kale, leeks, winter lettuces, rocket and spinach.

 It’s the perfect season to sow: